za-bbas/Orbital/README.md

-I will be using this repo to make an orbital simulation and stuff...
+### An orbital simulation suite fully inside of python!
+I am building this simulation to help aid in some work and analysis for the ADCS on HuskySat-2.